inviqa/harness-base-php/README.md

 ./build && ./test <framework> <static|dynamic> [mutagen]
 ```

-You may have to edit the test script to not shut down the environment afterwards to debug a failure.
+Running with the environment variable `TEARDOWN_ENVIRONMENT=no` will keep the environment running so you can
+debug a failure.

 ### End to end tests without the secret key